tetzank/homepage/content/posts/return-oriented-programming.md

    This will be the location where the program continues execution after the function call (return address).
 2. It jumps to the address provided by the operand which transfers control flow to the callee.

-Notice, that `call` does not handle any function parameter.
+Notice that `call` does not handle any function parameters.
 They are passed in registers, and on the stack if a function has a lot of parameters.
 The calling convention of the operating system specifies which registers have to be used by a conforming compiler.
 Wikipedia has a nice [overview](https://en.wikipedia.org/wiki/X86_calling_conventions#List_of_x86_calling_conventions) of the various calling conventions.